 Study of linguistics can be useful as preparation for a variety of occupations: teaching language arts, English, or other languages; working in journalism or editing and publishing; engagement with literature in teaching, criticism or authorship; and a variety of applications in computer-mediated uses of language.

-The English Department offers a Certificate in Teaching English to Speakers of Other Languages (TESL) as well as a Linguistics Minor.
-The TESL Certificate provides an advantage for those who are interested in teaching English in the USA or abroad.
+The English Department offers a Certificate in Teaching English to Speakers of Other Languages (TESOL) as well as a Linguistics Minor.
+The TESOL Certificate provides an advantage for those who are interested in teaching English in the USA or abroad.
 The Linguistics Minor is suitable for those who develop a deep interest in language and those who may consider graduate studies in linguistics.

-For more information about linguistics in the English Department, contact Dr. Johanna Rubba, chair of the Linguistics Committee.
+For more information about linguistics in the English Department, contact Dr. John Battenburg, chair of the Linguistics Committee.